HansiMcKlaus/AudioSpectrumVisualizer/README.md

 `-fr, --framerate` Framerate of the image sequence (Frames per second).
 Default: 30

+`-ch, --channel` Which channel to use (left, right, average).
+Default: average

 `-xlog` Scales the X-axis logarithmically to a given base.
 Default: 0 (Linear)

 `-ylog` Scales the Y-axis logarithmically to a given base.
 Default: 0 (Linear)